rhcreynold/workshop-operator-lab-guide/workshops/better-together/container-namespaces.rst

 -  A more effective way to isolate processes on a Linux system.
 This is a more operations-centered answer.

-What exacty *is* a container?
-'''''''''''''''''''''''''''''''''''''

-There are t-shirts out there say "Containers are Linux".
-Well.
-They're not wrong.
-The components that isolate and protect applications running in containers are unique to the Linux kernel.
-Some of them have been around for years, or even decades.
-In this section we'll investigate them in more depth.

 More effective process isolation
 `````````````````````````````````